Welcome to all newly admitted students

 What graduate preparation training does BYU offer?

-The Marriott School teaches a pre-PhD course for students interested in pursuing a PhD in finance.
+BYU Marriott teaches a pre-PhD course for students interested in pursuing a PhD in finance.
 We recommend students desiring a finance PhD to double major in economics and math and take the pre-PhD course as an elective.
 Please contact Keith Vorkink, our PhD coordinator, for specific class recommendations.

 Other questions about the admissions process or finance program?

-First contact the Undergraduate Advisement Center in 460 TNRB to map out your graduation, verify prerequisite requirements, and ask general questions about the finance program.
-If you have further questions, contact the Finance Programs Office at 610 TNRB or firstname.lastname@example.org.
+First contact the BYU Marriott Undergraduate Advisement Center in 460 TNRB to map out your graduation, verify prerequisite requirements, and ask general questions about the finance program.
+If you have further questions, contact the finance programs office at 610 TNRB or firstname.lastname@example.org.

 Other questions about careers or internships?

 Contact the BYU Marriott Business Career Center at 446 TNRB or (801) 422-5800.

 What are the laptop requirements?